Hajja, Morocco

 Hajja is a settlement located in the western coastal region of Morocco, near Rabat.
 The earliest recorded history of the general vicinity is associated with the now-ruined medieval archeological site Chellah, situated along the estuarine portion of the Oued Bou Regreg.
-Chellah was originally settled by the Phoenicians and later became a Roman settlement.
+Chellah was originally settled by the Phoenicians, and later became a Roman settlement, before it was abandoned in Late Antiquity.